Communion (Septicflesh album): Background and production

-Septicflesh first announced a reunion show at the Metal Healing Festival in their home-country on February 19, 2007 and shortly hereafter a new full-length on French label Season of Mist.
-Communion including a full classical orchestra, arranged by guitarist Christos Antoniou, who has a master's degree in concert music from the London College of Music.
+Septicflesh announced a reunion show at the Metal Healing Festival in their home country on February 19, 2007 and a new full-length on French label Season of Mist.
+Communion includes a full classical orchestra, arranged by guitarist Christos Antoniou, who has a master's degree in concert music from the London College of Music.
 The Prague Filmharmonic Orchestra recorded the compositions with 80 instrumentalists and a choir of 32 singers.

 Musical and lyrical themes

 Communion combines the heaviness and brutality of death metal, with the obscure atmosphere of gothic metal, along with some influences of black metal.
-The album features a full orchestra and choir, with more than 100 musicians — adding a classical element to the songs — led by Chris Antoniou who is responsible for the arrangements.
+The album features a full orchestra and choir, with more than 100 musicians — adding a classical element to the songs — led by Chris Antoniou, who is responsible for the arrangements.

 According to guitarist Sotiris Vayenas the album title means something like "communication with non-human entities."

 The main theme of album is mythology, with elements from various ancient civilizations, including Egyptian, Hellenic and Sumerian.